saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

     And now...all pretense of civility gone...just raw desperation: "DADDY!" <strong>bang bang bang</strong>
 </p>

 ...2020 was the year we were finally going to have a nice, sustainable routine, or so we thought.
-We'd moved to the suburbs, from downtown, a couple of years ago and finally felt settled.
-Neither of our jobs required travel anymore.
+We'd moved to the suburbs, from downtown, a couple of years ago and finally feel settled.
+Neither of our jobs requires travel anymore.
 I work at a company, Tandem, that not only values work/life balance but also support employees if they need a more flexible schedule.

 Our boys, 8 and 6, are finally in the same school.
 We live walking distance from our house, less than 5 minutes away.
 They're mostly independent in the mornings: getting breakfast, get ready for school, and heading out for school together.
 I leave around the same time to catch the train to Chicago for work, while Bobby works from home.